RyanHlucny/LED_POV/SD403/Ryan Hlucny/Task 3 - Interrupts/Task_3_Interrupts.md

 |  0.0389  |  51331  |
 |  0.0425  |  47053  |

 The Pico W has a flash program memory of 2 MB, so any of these should fit.
-We will go with a dq of 0.0035 to give us the largest LUT we could need for the operating conditions we will see.
+We will go with $\Delta\theta = 0.0035$ to give us the largest LUT we could need for the operating conditions we will see.
 With $f = 5$, the device will be spinning at 300 RPM (note that this is below the typical **flicker-fusion-threshold** for adults, though it would be fast enough for a proof-of-concept). which will be easily attainable by our hardware and is a good benchmark speed.
 Anything faster and it will start "skipping" $\Delta\theta$ steps, which is completely fine and will likely be unnoticeable.

 ### Interrupts